Frequently Asked Questions

 Adhere to appropriate delivery windows:

-This code snippet demonstrates a basic function to check if the current time in Andorra falls within the acceptable delivery window.
-You can adapt this logic to your specific application needs.
+This function checks if the current time in Andorra falls within the acceptable delivery window.
+Adapt this logic to your specific application needs.

 Delivery Optimization